Home » Fitness

 The touch control instructions

 I can’t get to grips with the touch actions yet.
 I’m not too fond of the feeling of pressing into my ear, so I haven’t been using them.
 You can press forward or back to change the song, but (weirdly?) you can’t change the volume.
 You can also pause, but it takes 2 taps which I don’t like as I usually miss the part you have to press, so it takes more like 5 taps.
 I hated this about my old Samsung buds as tapping them was uncomfortable because you’d end up pushing them further into your ear.
-That being said when I have used it to forward through a song successfully, it works and takes probably 2 seconds to complete.
+That being said, when I have used it to forward through a song successfully, it works and takes probably 2 seconds.

 The Shokz OpenFit charging box and case